-Submission Video: Upload submission video to Yangaroo via the online submission process at www.newsdocemmys.tv.
-Important: Be sure to follow the video specifications on page 9 of the rulebook when preparing your video.
+Submission Video: Upload your submission video to the Media page of the submission site at www.newsdocemmys.tv.
+Important: Be sure to follow the video specifications on page 11 of the rulebook when preparing your video.
 All commercials must be removed from submission video.

-Note: All New Approaches submissions (categories 27-29) are hosted by the entrant.
-New Approaches submissions require a URL that links to a judging webpage created by the entrant using a template provided by NATAS (see page 10).
+Note: All New Approaches submissions (categories 35-37) are hosted by the entrant.
+New Approaches submissions require a URL that links to a judging webpage created by the entrant using a template provided by NATAS (see page 13).